-Choose this GIC for a guaranteed minimum return with the potential for a higher return tied to the performance of a portfolio of the six Canadian banks (the "Reference Portfolio") and protect your investment at maturity.
+Choose this GIC for the potential for a higher return tied to the performance of a portfolio of the six Canadian banks (the "Reference Portfolio") and protect your investment at maturity.

 You can choose a registered or non-registered GIC.

 |Term||Plan||Minimum investment||Maximum interest at maturity||Interest type||Get this GIC|

 Our advisors can help you choose the GIC that's right for you.

 The Canadian Banks GIC Flex Series is linked to the performance of six Canadian banks.

 Eligible for registered and non-registered plans.
 Non-transferable.

 This product is eligible for deposit insurance through the CDIC.3